Top U.S. general in Afghanistan steps down as pullout nearly complete

 “What I tell the Taliban is they’re responsible, too.
 The violence that’s going on is against the will of the Afghan people, and it needs to stop,” he said, according to Reuters.

-President Biden said the U.S. is leaving Afghanistan because the nation has accomplished the original mission: bring justice to 9/11 mastermind Osama Bin Laden and degrade the ability of terror groups to use the country as a launching pad for any future terrorist attacks on Americans and its allies.
+President Biden said the U.S. is leaving Afghanistan because the nation has accomplished the original mission: bring justice to 9/11 mastermind Osama bin Laden and degrade the ability of terror groups to use the country as a launching pad for any future terrorist attacks on Americans and its allies.

 “We did not go to Afghanistan to nation-build,” Mr. Biden said last week during an address.
 “It’s the right and the responsibility of the Afghan people alone to decide their future and how they want to run their country.”